ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     cd  # home again
     mkdir temp  # make a directory called 'temp' cd temp/
-    echo 'Hello, world!' > first.txt  # push text into a file using the '>' character file first.txt  # tells us what kind of file it is cat first.txt  # 'cat' means 'concatenate'
+    echo 'Hello, world!' > first.txt  # push text into a file using the '>' (redirection) character file first.txt  # tells us what kind of file it is cat first.txt  # 'cat' means 'concatenate' a file or files' contents and dump to the screen

 If a file isn't text, you probably don't want to look at it.
 Binary ('data') files that get pushed to the screen by the 'cat' command are chewed up in character sized bites, so your terminal displays whichever (unintended) character that bite corresponds to in the ASCII table ... which can be weird non-printing characters like bells and interrupts that can really muck up your shell!
 So, stick to 'cat'ing text files.